Slunk32/cesura/README.md

 `npm test -- watch`

 ## Setting up the Devlopment Environment
-npm install
+`npm install`
+`nvm use node`
-nvm use node # must be running node 4.0 or higher npm install -g nodemon
+Note: must be running node 4.0 or higher
+`npm install -g nodemon`

 ## Starting the Server
+`npm run watch`
-npm run watch -> build and start the watch task nodemon . # to start the server
+to build and start the watch task
+`nodemon .`
+to start the server

 ## Transpiling